-In preparation for the curriculum, which necessarily requires math and physics courses, consider the course requirements (Section 1.1.) that you will take as part of your program and try to take classes in high school that will support them.
+In preparation for the curriculum, which necessarily requires math and physics courses, consider the course requirements (Section 1.1.) and try to take classes in high school that will support them.
 Students will benefit by taking as many math courses as possible in high school, especially in algebra and calculus.
 Additionally, if your school offers them, take high school courses in physics, chemistry, and computer science.
-You can be successful in the program if you are unable to take these classes in high school but it may require longer than 4 years (8 semesters), or several summer semesters, to complete your degree if you cannot begin the calculus sequence upon entering OU.
+You can be successful in the program if you are unable to take these classes in high school, but it may require longer than 4 years (8 semesters), or several summer semesters, to complete your degree if you cannot begin the calculus sequence upon entering OU.